-You can remove CA glues from the skin by applying mineral or vegetable oil and massaging it for a few minutes.
+You can remove this glue from the skin by applying mineral or vegetable oil and massaging it for a few minutes.

-These types of oils break down the CA glue (partially) and loosen the glue.
+These types of oils break down the instant glue (partially) and loosen the glue.

 After a few minutes, try to remove the adhesive, but don’t force it to avoid skin damage.

 I wrote an in- depth article, stuffed with tips and trick about removing this glue from wood.
 If you want to learn more, it is highly recommended that you check out my article How To Remove Super Glue From Wood (3 Simple Methods).